-The model performance is shown in Table~\ref{tab:rq1_2}.
-We can make the following observations MLLMs under \textit{direct prompting}: (1) GPT-4o and Claude-3.5-Sonnet have higher performance than other models according to the average value.
-(2) Among the open source models, Qwen2.5-vl-72B has the best performance and is comparable to the commercial model Gemini-1.5-flash.
-As the model size increases, the performance gradually improves.
-(3) \textbf{The performance of MLLMs in the interactive part is lower than that of the full page (Limitation 1).} Limitation 1 is caused by the fact that the MLLMs do not pay attention to the interaction part enough, which motivates us to propose a solution to emphasize the interaction part.
+We evaluate the performance of MLLMs on the Interaction2Code task using the metrics outlined in Section~\ref{subsec:evaluation}.
+The results are presented in Table~\ref{tab:rq1_2}.
+Our observations are as follows: (1) GPT-4o and Claude-3.5-Sonnet outperform other models on average.
+(2) Among open-source models, Qwen2.5-vl-72B achieves the best performance, comparable to the commercial model Gemini-1.5-flash.
+Performance improves as model size increases.
+(3) \textbf{MLLMs perform worse on the interactive part compared to the full page (Limitation 1).} This limitation arises from the MLLMs' insufficient focus on the interactive component, motivating our proposed solution to prioritize the interaction part.

-For CoT prompt \cite{wei2022chain}, we design three thinking steps: analyze the interaction effects, locate the interactive elements, and implement the interaction.
-For Mark prompt, we use red bounding boxes to highlight the interaction area, prompting MLLMs to focus on the interaction.
+For the CoT prompt \cite{wei2022chain}, we design three thinking steps: analyze the interaction effects, locate the interactive elements, and implement the interaction.
+For the Mark prompt, we highlight the interaction area with red bounding boxes to direct MLLMs' focus on the interaction.

-\textbf{Both CoT and Mark prompts enhance model performance compared to direct prompt, the Mark prompt demonstrates superior performance compared to the CoT prompt.} Gemini-1.5-flash's metrics (CLIP, SSIM, text, position, IR) of the interaction part improve from direct prompting scores (0.4737, 0.3616, 0.2809, 0.4302, 0.6738) to (0.5093, 0.3854, 0.3217, 0.4511, 0.7112) with CoT, and further to (0.5194, 0.3898, 0.3454, 0.4612, 0.7326) with Mark prompting.
+\textbf{Both CoT and Mark prompts improve model performance compared to direct prompting, with the Mark prompt showing superior results.} For Gemini-1.5-flash, the metrics (CLIP, SSIM, text, position, IR) for the interaction part improve from the direct prompt scores (0.4737, 0.3616, 0.2809, 0.4302, 0.6738) to (0.5093, 0.3854, 0.3217, 0.4511, 0.7112) with CoT, and further to (0.5194, 0.3898, 0.3454, 0.4612, 0.7326) with the Mark prompt.

+\textbf{The widget similarity scores demonstrate consistently poor performance.} This finding underscores fundamental limitations in the model's capacity to accurately interpret widget characteristics and hierarchical layout structures.
+Furthermore, analysis of GUIPilot's~\cite{GUIPilot} output reveals significant omissions of web page elements.
+This stems from the fact that existing design consistency methodologies~\cite{GUIPilot, kevin2018design} are primarily developed for mobile UI contexts, where interface images are relatively compact and uniform.
+In contrast, web UI images typically exhibit greater complexity and scale, thereby presenting substantial challenges to widget detection algorithms, thus designing the widget-level consistency detection algorithm suitable for webpage is necessary.

-\subsection{Human Evaluation}
+\subsubsection{Human Evaluation}